 To answer this question we need to get away from average and get back to looking at the individual.
 WHO is eating the substance, WHEN and WHERE is it eaten, and HOW is it prepared?

 Reason 1: WHO is eating it

 Sue is a thin, wiry lady in her early 60s.
 She has been struggling with constipation her entire adult life.
 Her skin is very dry and her body itches all over.
 Sue, has a severe Vata imbalance.
-Eating oatmeal is a God given substance.
+Eating oatmeal is a God-given substance.
 Oatmeal (prepared in the right way) is unctuous, helps retain water in the system (demulcent quality) which she desperately needs, and is grounding due to its heavy quality.
-Eating oatmeal will improve her constipation, make her skin more moist and reduce her itching.
+Eating oatmeal will improve her constipation, make her skin moister and reduce her itching.